edbar42/arroz/README.md

 # arroz

-Bootstrap script for a custom Arch Linux rice.
+Bootstrap script for a custom Arch Linux rice on top of Omarchy.

 After this repository is pushed to GitHub, the workflow in `.github/workflows/deploy-pages.yml` publishes the installer to GitHub Pages at: